quantmind/pulsar/sources/pics.txt

 Logo
 =======

-Pulsar needs a logo, can you do one for us?
+Pulsar needs a logo, can you design one for us?

 .. image:: _static/pulsar.png